-If you would like to use any documents, photos or other relevant items as part of the discussions, it is suggested that you take copies of these with you to the mediation.
+If you would like to use any documents as part of the discussions, it is suggested that you take copies of these with you to the mediation.

 Where will the mediation take place?

 This will be agreed between the parties and the mediator.
 Sometimes the mediator will have a venue available and other times a room will be found in another location.
 This will be arranged by the mediator and agreed with all parties in advance.